Applelo/vite-plugin-browser-sync/README.md

 ## 👨‍💻 Usage

-BrowserSync starts alongside with your Vite Server.
+BrowserSync starts alongside your Vite Server.
 By default, it uses the `proxy` mode of BrowserSync based on your Vite server options : no need to pass any options to make it works !

 ```js
 // vite.config.js / vite.config.ts